LightJason/lightjason.github.io/content/knowledgebase/logicalprogramming.md

 ### <a name="atomliterals">Atoms & Literals</a>

-The simplest structural elements of a logic programming language are _atoms_ which are part of [literals](#atomliterals).
+The simplest structural elements of a logic programming language are _atoms_ which are part of _literals_.
 In the Prolog definition and consequently also in AgentSpeak(L++) all *literals* and *atoms* begin with a lower-case letter.
 Additionally, atoms can also contain slashes ```/``` and minus ```-``` characters.
 For clarification see the following example: